Donating blood: You can save a life

 - Take your ID or donor ID card.

-- Register and fill out a confidential donor questionnaire.
+- Register and fill out a confidential donor questionnaire, every time you donate blood.

-- The nurse will test your iron levels and blood pressure.
+- The nurse will test your haemoglobin levels and blood pressure.

 - The nurse will then insert a needle into your arm and begin the process.